 The ordered list of choices a client uses varies depending on the kind of interaction between the client and server.
-Figure 12 shows the types of interactions between clients and servers.
-The number labels on the diagram are explained in Table 54 on page 320.
+Figure 11 shows the types of interactions between clients and servers.
+The number labels on the diagram are explained in Table 38.

-Figure 12.
+Figure 11.
 Interactions between clients and servers

-Table 54.
+Table 38.
 Ordered list of choices based on interaction

 Item Type of interaction Ordered list used for this interaction

 1 Server to server within the sysplex 1.
 Kerberos over SSL

 2. Asserted identity

 3. User ID/PassTicket

 4. DCE

-5. SSL client certificates (only uses the server identity)
+5. SSL client certificates

 6. User ID/password

 7. No security

-2 Server to a remote OS/390 or 1.
+2 Server to a remote z/OS or 1.
 Kerberos over SSL

-z/OS server 2.
+OS/390 server 2.
 Asserted identity

 3. DCE

-SSL client certificates (only uses the server identity)
+4. SSL client certificates

 5. User ID/password

 6. No security

+Item Type of interaction Ordered list used for this interaction

-3 Client to server within a sysplex SSL client certificates
+3 Client to server within a sysplex 1.
+SSL client certificates

 2. Kerberos over SSL

 3. SSL basic authentication

 4. User ID/PassTicket

 5. DCE

 6. User ID/password

 7. No security

-4 Client to server within an OS/390 or z/OS system User ID (RACO) always used
+4 Client to server within a z/OS or OS/390 system User ID (RACO) always used

-5 Client to a remote OS/390 or z/OS SSL client certificates
+5 Client to a remote z/OS or OS/390 server 1.
+SSL client certificates

-server 2.
-Kerberos over SSL
+2. Kerberos over SSL

 3. SSL basic authentication

 4. DCE

 5. User ID/password

 6. No security

-6 Server to workstation 1.
+6 1 Server to workstation 1.
 DCE

-2. SSL client certificates (using server identity)
+2. SSL client certificates

+3 .
+No security

+7^1 and 9^1 Workstation to z/OS or OS/390 server Determined by the workstation client configuration

+81 Client to workstation SSL with DCE principal/password authentication

+2. DCE

 3. No security

-7 and 9 Workstation to OS/390 or z/OS server Determined by the workstation client configuration

-Table 54.
+Table 38.
 Ordered list of choices based on interaction (continued)